 Do you know the origins of this term?

-You know the origins of the kitchen cabinet.
+You know the origins of the kitchen cabinet?

 It got started in the early 1800s, and it was used to describe the informal advisors around President Andrew Jackson.

-Now, according to a guest on MSNBC, is on Lawrence O'Donnell's show on Wednesday.
+Now, according to a guest on MSNBC, he's on Lawrence O'Donnell's show on Wednesday, the term kitchen cabinet is now racist.

 Mark Thompson, who hosts some serious radio program, told Lawrence O'Donnell that Mitt Romney should not have used the term kitchen cabinet at the NAA LCP convention.

-Says it might have been a small thing, but it's important for people to understand you can't be culturally ignorant.
+He says, it might have been a small thing, but it's important for people to understand you can't be culturally ignorant.

 He singled out one African American who came with the 20 in his entourage as an African American that was in his kitchen cabinet in Massachusetts.